Keynesian Economics Theory

 Keynesian economics is a theory that says the government should increase demand to boost growth.
 Keynesians believe consumer demand is the primary driving force in an economy.
 As a result, the theory supports expansionary fiscal policy.
 Its main tools are government spending on infrastructure, unemployment benefits, and education.
 A drawback is that overdoing Keynesian policies increases inflation.

 The British economist John Maynard Keynes developed this theory in the 1930s.
 The Great Depression had defied all prior attempts to end it.
-President Roosevelt used Keynesian economics to build his famous New Deal program.
+President Franklin D. Roosevelt used Keynesian economics to build his famous New Deal program.
 In his first 100 days in office, FDR increased the debt by $4 billion to create 16 new agencies and laws.
 For example, the Works Progress Administration put 8.5 million people to work.
 The Civil Works Administration created 4 million new construction jobs.

 Keynes described his premise in “The General Theory of Employment, Interest, and Money.”
 Published in February 1936, it was revolutionary.
 First, it argued that government spending was a critical factor driving aggregate demand.
 That meant an increase in spending would increase demand.